Shufflix: Design Summary

 played during a session, given the deals already played.

 Users (medium): Potentially Hostile vs. Protected.
-A large community
+A large

 of general users must be supported without threatening the integrity of